Symantec Decomposer Engine Multiple Parsing Vulnerabilities

-Just a quick note to Info Tech Service Providers and IT Service Desk Teams to make you aware of a recent announcement by Symantec and US-CERT about a vulnerability with the Symantec Antivirus Engine.
+Just a quick note to Info Tech Service Providers and IT Service Desk Teams to make you aware of a recent announcement by Symantec and US-CERT about a vulnerability with the Symantec Decomposer Engine.

 How can I verify that my client has been patched?